-Were you asked to or did you simply decide to tone down your stage act after joining IRON MAIDEN?
+Were you asked to, or did you decide to tone down your stage act after joining IRON MAIDEN?

 Yeah, I did have to tone it down.
-I toned it down a bit because I thought that MAIDEN was so much more serious and more about the music and the songs as opposed to having a good night out.
-In WOLFSBANE we came from the pub and club background and before we had a record deal we had to get a reaction, no matter what it took.
-With MAIDEN you didn’t need to do that because people already knew the songs and were interested in what the new songs were like, everybody had come to see you.
-So I toned it down, but did get told off a couple of times for too much swearing and being too aggressive.
+I toned it down a bit because I thought that MAIDEN was more serious about the music and the songs than having a good night out.
+In WOLFSBANE, we came from the pub and club background, and before we had a record deal, we had to get a reaction, no matter what it took.
+With MAIDEN, you didn’t need to do that because people already knew the songs and were interested in what the new songs were like.
+Everybody had come to see you.
+So I toned it down but did get told off a couple of times for too much swearing and being too aggressive.

 Do you still receive royalties for the IRON MAIDEN stuff, especially with all these compilations and live albums being released all the time?

 Has it ever crossed your mind that perhaps joining IRON MAIDEN was a mistake?

 Well, it was not MY mistake, because it’s a legendary band, one of the biggest bands in the world, one that I respected and was a fan of.
 It was an unusual choice to choose me and my voice because my voice is so different from the previous singer [Bruce Dickinson] and different from the first singer [Paul Di’Anno].

 Did you have to go through the auditions?